How to pop the education bubble

 We need to be better educated.

-Tuition at my alma mater, Reed College—one of the few colleges left that is still wholeheartedly committed to the liberal arts—rose from around $14,000 to $18,000 when I was there.
+Tuition at my alma mater, Reed College—one of the few colleges left that are still wholeheartedly committed to the liberal arts—rose from around $14,000 to $18,000 when I was there.
 (If I remember right.)
 The cost has simply continued to rise.
 The coming school year will cost $50,000.
 Of course, it’s not the most expensive: Harvard is up to $60,000.
 That’s absolutely insane.
 That does not reflect the real value of what one pays for when one attends college.
 It’s clearly and simply a bubble.

 But to say it’s a bubble is to say it can be popped.
 How?
 Won’t there always be an enormous demand for the connections and status conferred by an elite degree?